-To meet the growing demand, HKIA operator Airport Authority Hong Kong (AAHK) has come up with the Master Plan 2030, which outlined the future development plans of the airport.
+To meet growing demand, HKIA operator Airport Authority Hong Kong (AAHK) has come up with the Master Plan 2030, which outlined the future development plans of the airport.

-The expansion, which will allow the airport to handle an additional 30 million passengers a year, is considered crucial for establishing the airport as an international and regional aviation hub.
-It will also encourage economic growth in the region by creating employment opportunities.
+The Hong Kong International Airport expansion will allow the airport to handle an additional 30 million passengers a year.
+It is considered crucial for establishing the airport as an international and regional aviation hub and will encourage economic growth in the region by creating employment opportunities.
 The expanded terminal one started operations in November 2019.

 3RS project details